-1661/1662 Mainz Bible.
-COMPLETE.
-German.
+1661/1662 Mainz Bible (German).
+First Edition.
+COMPLETE in every respect.
 Popularly called “The Catholic Bible of Mainz.”
 Lavishly illustrated with copper plate engravings, as well as many picture-woodcuts throughout.
 Printed at Frankfort and Mainz, dated 1661, 1662.
 Illustrated with 20 full-page and 2 double-page engravings, by Cornelis Visscher (1629-1658) and Joachim von Sandrart (1606-1688), with 160-plus picture woodcuts 3.5″ x 2.5″ throughout the Bible, particularly in the Pentateuch and Book of Revelation.
 Reference: D&M 4200.
 Dimensions: 11.2″ x 9.0″ x 5.25″.
 Covered boards in original vellum/parchment, embellished and embossed with symbols for Christ and Mary; tight binding; pages edged in red, though a bit faded; one working clasp.
-EXCELLENT condition overall, with evident foxing and ageing; no significant tears; no loos of text; two thumb-nail sized clips to margins; see pics.
-Engravings are quite excellent, especially the Four Evangelists.
-Woodcuts are nicely detailed with sharp impressions.
+In rare EXCELLENT+ condition, with minor foxing and ageing here and there; no significant tears; no loss of text; two thumb-nail sized clips to margins; see pics.
+Engravings are quite excellent and detailed, especially the Four Evangelists.
+Woodcuts are nicely detailed with mostly sharp impressions.
 Weighs 10 lbs., 2oz.